 By Ryan on September 17th, 2017

-I think wingtip shoes are a little misunderstood.
+I think wingtip and brogue shoes are a little misunderstood.
 It can be hard to know if they are dressy or casual or somewhere in between.
-Therefore, we tend to lean towards the more familiar options at the shoe store, leaving many of the beautiful wingtip shoes left on the rack.
+Therefore, we tend to lean towards the more familiar options at the shoe store, leaving many of these beautiful shoes left behind on the rack.
 That’s a shame, because these are cool shoes.
 But once you own a pair or two, the question then turns to what to wear with wingtip shoes, or your new favorite pair of brogues.

 A wingtip shoe is one where the toecap is extended with “wings” that reach towards the sides of the shoe.
 Some wingtip shoes are very bold with a two-tone color palette.
 And while many wingtip shoes are brogued, having decorative perforations along the edge of the toecap and the sides of the shoe, they certainly don’t need to be.
 Nevertheless, so long as the toe cap area is winged, you guessed it, it’s a wingtip shoe.

-Now while we’re on the subject, it’s worthwhile to talk a little bit about brogues, because wingtips descended from them.
-Brogues trace their beginnings to Ireland and Scotland and were shoes with holes punched all the way through them such that water could flush out when walking through wet country (Ireland can be a little moist sometimes!).
-Modern brogues don’t sport the thru-holes anymore, but the styling is remains.
+Brogues, on the other hand, are the parent shoe to wingtips and trace their beginnings to Ireland and Scotland.
+Originally, they were shoes with holes punched all the way through them such that water could flush out when walking through wet country (Ireland can be a little moist sometimes!).
+Modern brogues don’t sport the thru-holes anymore, but the styling remains.

 In a word, yes.
-They are historically a semi-casual dress shoe and with all the detail work (either with or without the brogue detail) they don’t often mesh well with the nice clean lines that we strive for in modern men’s style.
+They are historically semi-casual dress shoes and with all the detail work they don’t often mesh well with the nice clean lines that we strive for in modern men’s style.
 They fall somewhere in the middle of casual and dressy.

 One of the more interesting categories of wingtips are “spectator shoes.”
 These shoes are identified by their two contrasting colors.
 Typically, the toe and heel caps are made in a darker color than the rest of the shoe, which is something lighter in color.
 Personally, I think these shoes are the perfect wingtips for Kentucky Derby Day!